 The Company has a deferred compensation plan, which meets the requirements for deferred compensation under Section 409A of the Internal Revenue Code.
 The plan provides that selected employees are eligible to defer up to 80% of their salaries and up to 100% of their bonuses.
 The Company may also make employer contributions to participant accounts in certain circumstances.
 The benefits under this plan are unsecured.
 Participants are generally eligible to receive payment of their vested benefit at the end of their elected deferral period or after termination of their employment for any reason or at a later date to comply with the restrictions of Section 409A.
 Discretionary Company contributions and the related earnings are subject to a vesting schedule dependent upon years of service to the Company and, also, vest completely upon the participant's disability or death while employed by the Company or immediately prior to a change of control.
-The Company made contributions of \$0.6 million, \$0.6 million and \$0.7 million during fiscal year 2013, 2014 and 2015, respectively.
-As of June 30, 2015, the Company held assets of \$14.3 million and liabilities of \$14.3 million.
-Assets related to this plan are included in other long-term liabilities in the consolidated balance sheets.
+The Company made contributions of \$0.6 million, \$0.7 million and \$0.6 million during fiscal year 2014, 2015 and 2016, respectively.
+As of June 30, 2016, the Company held assets of \$21.3 million and liabilities of \$16.0 million related to this plan.
+Assets related to this plan are included in other assets and liabilities related to this plan are included in other long-term liabilities in the consolidated balance sheets.
 The plan liabilities include accrued employer contributions not yet funded to the plan.